vijayvulava/geochem/_sources/61Rates.md

 \text{Rate} = \kappa [A]^1[B]^1
 ```

-This expression where the reaction rate is equated to concentration of reactants are called *rate expressions* or *rate laws*.
+This expression where the reaction rate is equated to reactant concentration is called *rate expressions* or *rate laws*.
 In this equation, $\kappa$ is called the *rate constant*.
-By convention, the rate laws are only written for the reactants and each reactant has its own rate constant.
-Note that the exponent 1 is shown in Eq. {eq}`ratelaw-ab` refers to the number of moles of each reactant in the original chemical reaction.
-In this case, the ***reaction order*** for *A* and *B* is 1 (both have one mole each in the reaction.)
-The reaction order refers to the molecularity or the number of molecules of a reactant that are participating in a reaction.
+By convention, the rate laws are only written for the reactants, and each reactant has its rate constant.
+Note that the exponent $1$ is shown in Eq. {eq}`ratelaw-ab`, which refers to the number of moles of each reactant in the original chemical reaction.
+In this case, the ***reaction order*** for *A* and *B* is $1$ (both have one mole each in the reaction.)
+The reaction order refers to the molecularity or the number of molecules of a reactant participating in a reaction.
 The reaction order for the whole reaction is the sum of the reaction order for all reactants.
 In this case, the reaction order for the above reaction is 2.
-Equation {eq}`ratelaw-ab` also shows that the rate is dependent on the reactant concentrations.
+Equation {eq}`ratelaw-ab` also shows that the rate depends on the reactant concentrations.